CSCfi/csc-user-guide/docs/computing/allas.md

 You can alternatively use S3 protocol too, however in this document we discuss only _swift_ based Allas usage.

-Authentication is a session specific and valid for eight hours at a time.
+Authentication is session specific and valid for eight hours at a time.
 You can be connected to only one Allas project at a time in one terminal session.
 However, simutaneous terminal sessions can use different Allas projects.
 The project you are using in Allas does not need to match the project you are using in Puhti or Mahti.
 You can refresh the authentication or change the target project at any time my running _allas-conf_ again.